 SO.
 MUCH.
 VALUE!

 A person can add value by making others feel comfortable, sharing their knowledge, offering a service, building a product, listening intently.
-Get that pen and paperback out and make a list of things you know how to do or know about that add value to those around you.
+Get that pen and paperback out and make a list of the people or companies who would value what you bring to the table.

 Your Career Sweet Spot – It’s in the Overlap!